-The idea for this little test emerged while we were preparing a different experiment that we are going to publish soon: We had been wondering if it’s possible to implement hreflang with Google Tag Manager (Spoiler: the answer is yes!
-Stay tuned to find out how when we publish the results of this other experiment soon).
+The idea for this little test emerged while we were preparing a different experiment that we are going to publish soon: We had been wondering if it’s possible to implement hreflang with Google Tag Manager (Spoiler: the answer is yes!).

 In order to test this on our own website, searchVIU.com, we first of all had to remove the hreflang annotations that were already in place.
 Due to our technical setup (hreflang had been automatically added by the great multilingual WordPress plugin Polylang), we did not find a quick and easy way to remove hreflang from our website.
 So we decided to just use Google Tag Manager to remove the hreflang annotations from our website before adding them again (also with Google Tag Manager).

 Removing hreflang from the website with Google Tag Manager

 The configuration in Google Tag Manager for removing all hreflang tags from the HTML code of a page is extremely simple: